 Who We Are

-Please click here for our most recent annual report , which includes a map of our recent service delivery and a report of our financial performance, as well as a list of our donors.
-Click here for a copy of our most recent financial review.
-[Our 990 will be posted shortly.]
-We serve as a clearinghouse for information, and work closely with local, state and national partners on various projects; here is a map we created that shows the relationship of major preservation-related partners in New Hampshire.
+View our most recent annual report, which includes a map of our recent service delivery and a report of our financial performance, as well as a list of our donors.
+We serve as a clearinghouse for information, and work closely with local, state and national partners on various projects.

 - Revived buildings, healthy downtowns and protected vital landscapes in every town and city.